 - They always live in the present moment

 - They are charismatic and have excellent people skills

 - They can see an immediate problem and quickly come up with a solution

 Given below are some of the most real experiences of people about ESTP careers from Reddit, so that you may be able to get some idea of what might fit for you, if you are an ESTP yourself:

 “High Level Real Estate Sales is where I have met the most ESTPs.

 Sales is fun if you like the product that you are selling.

-Ex: Back when I was doing shitty Real Estate it was hell, the people, coworkers, the environment in general, all bad.
+Ex: Back when I was doing bad Real Estate it was bad, the people, coworkers, the environment in general, all bad.
 Moved into touristic Real Estate, fun networking parties, amazing views, fishing with clients, way better commissions, etc.